Costa Rica Coffee

 The accessibility of cheap labor promotes the high production of coffee in Costa Rica.
 The Costa Rica location is pleasantly suitable for good-quality coffee growth.

-The History of Coffee in Costa Rica
+The History of Costa Rican Coffee

 To promote the production of coffee in the country, the government provided free land to farmers in the 19th century.
-In 1989, the government of Costa Rica declared the planting of Robusta illegal.
+In 1989, the government of Costa Rica declared the planting of Robusta coffee illegal.
 The aim of passing this law was to put the country in a position to produce Arabica coffee only, known as the most exceptional coffee bean.
 It was until 2018 that the government changed the law due to the hardships faced by the farmers.
 However, Arabica continues to dominate in Costa Rica.

 Production of Coffee in Costa Rica